 #74 (Temporarily not authorized for this SNPN).

-This cause value received from a cell belonging to a PLMN is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.2.3.4.

 5GMM cause #74 is only applicable when received from a cell belonging to an SNPN.
 5GMM cause #74 received from a cell not belonging to an SNPN is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.2.3.4.

 The UE shall set the 5GS update status to 5U3 ROAMING NOT ALLOWED (and shall store it according to subclause 5.1.3.2.2) and shall delete any 5G-GUTI, last visited registered TAI, TAI list and ngKSI.
-The UE shall reset the registration attempt counter and shall store the SNPN identity in the "temporarily forbidden SNPNs" list. for the specific access type for which the message was received.
-The UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection according to 3GPP TS 23.122 [5]
+The UE shall reset the registration attempt counter and shall store the SNPN identity in the "temporarily forbidden SNPNs" list for the specific access type for which the message was received.
+If the UE is not registered for onboarding services in SNPN, the UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection according to 3GPP TS 23.122 [5].
+If the UE is registered for onboarding services in SNPN, the UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection for onboarding services according to 3GPP TS 23.122 [5].

 #75 (Permanently not authorized for this SNPN).

-This cause value received from a cell belonging to a PLMN is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.2.3.4.

 5GMM cause #75 is only applicable when received from a cell belonging to an SNPN with a globally-unique SNPN identity.
 5GMM cause #75 received from a cell not belonging to an SNPN or a cell belonging to an SNPN with a non-globally-unique SNPN identity is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.2.3.4.

 The UE shall set the 5GS update status to 5U3 ROAMING NOT ALLOWED (and shall store it according to subclause 5.1.3.2.2) and shall delete any 5G-GUTI, last visited registered TAI, TAI list and ngKSI.
-The UE shall reset the registration attempt counter and store the SNPN identity in the "permanently forbidden SNPNs" list. for the specific access type for which the message was received The UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection according to 3GPP TS 23.122 [5].
+The UE shall reset the registration attempt counter and store the SNPN identity in the "permanently forbidden SNPNs" list for the specific access type for which the message was received.
+If the UE is not registered for onboarding services in SNPN, the UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection according to 3GPP TS 23.122 [5].
+If the UE is registered for onboarding services in SNPN, the UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform an SNPN selection for onboarding services according to 3GPP TS 23.122 [5].

 #76 (Not authorized for this CAG or authorized for CAG cells only).